 6. Once the external signal has been cleared, ENTER can be pressed.
-User control will be re-established and the operator can continue manual operation of the system.
-The following will be displayed after pressing ENTER:
+User control will be re-established and the operator can continue

-'''

-+0.00 A - Mode: Zero Current

-+0.00 Vs PSwitch Heater: ON
++0.00 A - Mode: Zero Current +0.00 Vs PSwitch Heater: ON

-'''

 3.16.2 External Rampdown while not in Persistent Mode